Best practices for using custom signals

 Signals that correlate positively with future revenue

-Model training optimizes for future revenue.
-When you add a signal, the model still optimizes revenue and checks whether the signal improves revenue.
+Algorithm training optimizes for future revenue.
+When you add a signal, the algorithm still optimizes revenue and checks whether the signal improves it.
+If the signal contributes to higher future revenue, it receives significant weight.
+If not, it receives negligible weight.

-- Sales forecast
+- Sales forecast.

-- In-store or offline sales
+- In-store or offline sales.

-- Total available stock units
+- Total available stock units.

 Given their continuous values, these signals have proven effective.